 - 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
-Go to Advanced > Wireless > WDS. - If you want to bridge this router to an access point: - 1.
-Select Enable WDS Bridging of 2.4GHz WDS, 5GHz-1 WDS or 5GHz-2 WDS. - 2.
-Select Station mode.
+Go to Advanced > Wireless > WDS. - 3.
+Select Enable WDS Bridging of 2.4GHz WDS, 5GHz-1 WDS or 5GHz-2 WDS.

+- 4. Survey the SSID to be bridged.

-- 3. Click SURVEY to scan all available networks and select the network you want to bridge.
-The SSID (network name) and MAC Address will be automatically populated. you can also manually fill in these parameters. - 4.
-Select a Security type and enter the related parameters, which should be the same as the network to be bridged. - 5.
-Click SAVE.
+- Click SURVEY to scan all available networks and select the network you want to bridge.
+The SSID (network name) and MAC Address will be automatically populated. you can also manually fill in these parameters.

+- Manually enter these parameters.

+- 5. Select a Security type and enter the related parameters, which should be the same as the network to be bridged.

+- 6. Click SAVE.

-- The IP address of the extended router needs to be in the same subnet with the root router. - You need to enable and configure the WDS Bridging feature for the access point as well. - WDS and Guest Network cannot be enabled at the same time. - If you want to bridge an access point to this router: - 1.
-Select Enable WDS Bridging of 2.4GHz WDS, 5GHz-1 WDS or 5GHz-2 WDS. - 2.
-Select Router Mode.
+- The IP address of the extended router needs to be in the same subnet with the root router. - · You need to enable and configure the WDS Bridging feature for the access point as well. - WDS and Guest Network cannot be enabled at the same time.